kumahq/kuma-website/docs/docs/draft/policies/README.md

   namespace: default
   name: permission-1
 spec:
-  rules:
-    - sources:
+  sources:
     - match:
         service: backend
   destinations:
     - match:
         service: redis
-            version: "5.0"
+        version: '5.0'
 ```

 ::: tip
-**Match-All**: You can match any value of a tag by using `*`, like `version: *`.
+**Match-All**: You can match any value of a tag by using `*`, like `version: '*'`.
 :::

 ## Traffic Route